-Bagan, one of the most visited destinations in Myanmar.
+Bagan is one of the most visited destinations in Myanmar.
 It is the land of ancient temples, with over 1000 presently scattered, which is the largest congregation of temples in a town.
-It is home to astounding Buddhist Pagodas from as early as the 10th century, all of which are listed as UNESCO heritage site.
-Visting Bagan is one of the life-time experiences, similar to visiting Angkor-Wat or Bayon in Cambodia.
+It is home to astounding Buddhist Pagodas from as early as the 10th century, all listed as UNESCO heritage sites.
+Visiting Bagan is a lifetime experience, similar to visiting Angkor Wat or Bayon in Cambodia.

 Dhammayangyi is the largest Pagoda in Bagan and one of the most fabulous temples in Myanmar.
-The temple’s mammoth size will behold your sight and its pyramid shape will remind of you the Mexican Pyramids.
-The architecture of the temple is brilliant, with six layered of terraces.
+The temple’s mammoth size will behold your sight, and its pyramid shape will remind you of the Mexican Pyramids.
+The architecture of the temple is brilliant, with six layered terraces.

 But what makes this unique is its dark history, which is chilling.
-The temple was built by King Narathu to atone for his sins of killing his father and brother to claim the throne.
+King Narathu built the temple to atone for his sins of killing his father and brother to claim the throne.
 However, he was assassinated before the temple was completed.

-One of the interesting facts about Bagan is that the reason it has so many of these pagodas is due to the tradition followed by Kings and royalty, where a way to cleanse from one’s sins was to erect a temple.
+One of the exciting facts about Bagan is that it has so many of these pagodas because of the tradition followed by Kings and royalty, where a way to cleanse from one’s sins was to erect a temple.

 Ananda Pagoda is the most visited Buddhist temple in Bagan.
-The white temple has beautiful terraced-architecture, which is coupled with Indian style, which was inspirational for King Kyansittha, who built this temple in the 12th century.
-Four long corridors lead to the entrances which are beautifully decorated with carvings on the interior.
+The white temple has beautiful terraced architecture, coupled with Indian style, which was inspirational for King Kyansittha, who built this temple in the 12th century.
+Four long corridors lead to the entrances beautifully decorated with carvings on the interior.

 Shwesandaw Pagoda used to be one of the top spots for watching sunrise and sunset in Bagan, thanks to its height.
 Climbing upon temples was banned in 2019, which means you can’t access the stairs anymore.